BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### When to use
 - New users or introductory level wallets
-- Wallets that wish to specifically optimise for either cost, speed, or privacy
+- Wallets specifically optimizing for either cost, speed, or privacy
 - Wallets that wish to prioritise privacy in automatic coin selection (BnB or Target Size Change)
-- Freezing coins allows for further privacy optimisation and maleability, without overwhelming users

 #### When not to use
 - When privacy is a top priority to users
-- When wanting to provide a more custom experience for bitcoin transactions
+- When wanting to provide a more custom experience for Bitcoin transactions

 #### Products that use this scheme
 - Bread Wallet + Electrum (FIFO)